ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter halo/sub-halo hierarchy: Introduction

+Given their capability to target galaxy formation without biasing the model with baryon physics uncertainties, empirical models complement and help to constrain \textit{ab initio} models.
+The power of empirical approaches comes from the possibility to infer the DM density field from observations of the biased luminous component \citep{monaco1999,jasche2019,kitaura2019}.
+The mock catalogues obtained can be used to build precise co-variance matrices in preparation for assessing the uncertainties on cosmological parameters estimates, that will be inferred from next generation LSS observational campaigns, such as DESI \citep{desi2013} and Euclid \citep{euclid2018}.
+Via the usage of empirical models it is possible to considerably speed up the construction of mock catalogues and are the natural framework for forward modeling of the LSS observable properties \citep[see, e.g.~][]{nuza2014,Leclercq_2015,kitaura2019}.
+Furthermore, where \textit{ab initio} models have struggled to obtain tight parameter constraints (e.g., on the mechanism for galaxy quenching), empirical models are capable of revealing possibly new un-expected physics \citep[see, e.g.~][]{Behroozi_2012,Behroozi_2015}.

-The former class of approaches is tuned to reproduce the LSS of the Universe at the present time, and therefore its reliability in the high redshift regime has to be proven.
+\textit{Ab initio} approaches are tuned to reproduce the LSS of the Universe at the present time, and therefore their reliability in the high redshift regime has to be proven.
 On the other hand, empirical models are by design particularly suitable for addressing the modelling of the high redshift Universe, but they rely on the availability of high redshift observations of the population to be modelled.